Tamburasca/kodi/README.md

 serves as a wrapper for the IPTV SimpleClient as IPTV and EPG sources in order to filter and rename attributes.
-This is required - for a few channels - in order to match channels and their program guide.
+This is required - for a few channels - in order to match channels with their program guide.

 1. Channel sources (filtered & unfiltered) for all sites that are provided in .env (separated by comma).
 Returns a text/plain response to